 Hmong American gymnast Suni Lee will now add bronze in her collection of medals won at the Tokyo Games as she takes third place in uneven bars.

-What happened: Lee, 18, scored 14.500 at the grand finals on Sunday, despite some missed connections and errors in her routine, according to NBC News.
+Lee, 18, scored 14.500 at the grand finals on Sunday, despite some missed connections and errors in her routine, according to NBC News

 - Her third-place win was a surprise to many, considering that the event is one of her strongest plays.
 She received a 15.300 score during the first day of the Olympics qualifier for Team USA and had finished first on the uneven bars.

 - Lee won silver from the team event last week, followed by a gold win at the gymnastics all-around event on Thursday.

 - The Tokyo Games is Lee’s first Olympics.

 Lee admitted in a press conference following the event that the pressure got to her and made her lose focus on the game, TODAY

 - “I feel like I put too much pressure on myself because it’s the Olympics,” she said, adding, “And also, I felt like I wanted to make everybody else happy because I feel like bars is my thing, and a lot of people were really rooting for me.
 So I kind of feel like I let people down, but it’s OK.”

 - Lee was glad she continued on with her routine despite the errors.

 - The teen athlete reflected on the errors she made in her routine on an Instagram post on Sunday.